xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - Add option for export format (' or ")

 **5.3 Development TODOs**
- - Check export scripts with executables
+ - Remove bboltDB from all builts
+ - Check lifetime cache malicious attacks (vs DoS)
  - Remove prints of timestamps
- - Support viariable sensor response instead of only 1,-1,255
+ - Support variable sensor response instead of only 1,-1,255
  - Clean code